Harry Anderson: Personal life

 Anderson was a longtime fan of singer Mel Tormé, and his character Judge Stone on Night Court was also a Tormé fan; the singer appeared on the sitcom six times.
 Night Court creator Reinhold Weege said that Anderson and his character both being Tormé fans was completely coincidental.
 Anderson was among those who delivered eulogies at the singer's funeral in 1999.

 Anderson was married twice.
-In 1977 he married Leslie Pollack (b.
+In 1977, he married Leslie Pollack (b.
 1953); they had two children, a daughter, Eva Fay Anderson, and a son, Dashiell Anderson, before divorcing in 1999.
-In 2000 he married Elizabeth Morgan (b.
+In 2000, he married Elizabeth Morgan (b.
 1973).
 In 2006, Anderson and his wife moved from New Orleans to Asheville, North Carolina.

-Death
+Illness and death

 In late January 2018, Anderson had a bout of influenza and subsequently suffered several strokes.
-On April 16, 2018, he died in his sleep of a stroke due to influenza and heart disease at his home in Asheville, North Carolina, at the age of 65.
+On April 16, 2018, at age 65, he died in his sleep of a stroke due to influenza and heart disease at his home in Asheville, North Carolina.